rboudhar001/SimpleProjectInLiferay7/README.md

 mail.session.mail.imap.host=localhost
 mail.session.mail.pop3.host=localhost
 ```
+6) Build the Project with Gradle
-5) Deploy in your Liferay Server (the three modules)
+7) Deploy in your Liferay Server (the three modules)
-6) Add the Portlet to your page
+8) Add the Portlet to your page